 Fortnight for Freedom - Special Masses

-The Fortnight for Freedom Opening Mass will be celebrated by Archbishop William Lori on Sunday, June 21 at 10:45 a.m. at the Basilica of the National Shrine of the Assumption of the Blessed Virgin Mary in Baltimore, Maryland.
-Anyone wanting to pray in solidarity with our Church leaders can tune in.
+The Fortnight for Freedom Opening Mass will be celebrated by Archbishop William Lori on Tuesday, June 21 at 7:00 pm at the Basilica of the National Shrine of the Assumption of the Blessed Virgin Mary in Baltimore, Maryland.

-The Fortnight for Freedom Closing Mass will be celebrated by Cardinal Donald Wuerl with homilist Archbishop Thomas Wenski of Miami, FL on Saturday, July 4 at 12:00 p.m. at the National Shrine of the Immaculate Conception in Washington, D.C.
-Anyone wanting to pray in solidarity with our Church leaders can tune in.
+The Fortnight for Freedom Closing Mass will be celebrated by Cardinal Donald Wuerl, with Bishop David Zubik of Pittsburgh delivering the homily, on Monday, July 4 at noon at the Basilica of the National Shrine of the Immaculate Conception in Washington, D.C

 Both Masses will be televised nationwide on EWTN.